null

 Frequently Asked Questions

 What size strap does the Zenith Chronomaster Sport take?
 22mm — confirmed by multiple authoritative sources.
 Some sources incorrectly list 20mm — this is wrong.
-A 20mm strap will leave a visible gap on both sides of the Sport's lugs.
+A 20mm strap will leave a visible gap on both sides.

 What size strap does the Zenith Chronomaster Original take?
-19mm — confirmed by Delugs, the A384 Revival community, and the Chronomaster Original's own specification at 38mm case diameter.
+19mm — consistent across the 38mm Chronomaster Original and the A384/A386 Revival references.